Rokas01/EDFAnalyser/README.md

 This release utilzies pyedflib library to read and load edf/edf+ files.

 Feel free to contact me in case you have any further questions

+Only bin release is available and can be downloaded from 'releases' section.